ferncabrera/crypto_practice/README.md

 # Steps to run on local
 This project was created using Anaconda as the primary package manager, thus the requirements.txt file is formatted to be read by an Anaconda interpreter and the steps will assume that you are also running Anaconda on your machine.
-Pip was used to install seperate packages within the environment, accidentally.
+Pip was used to install seperate packages within the environment accidentally for this project, will manually transfer all packages to those available through the conda in the future.
 ## What you need installed
 ### Anaconda
 You can download it here: <br />